Citigroup lifts Barclays PLC [BCS] price estimate. Who else is bullish?

 Barclays Bank PLC (the “Issuer”) announced today that it has commenced a cash tender offer (the “Offer”) to purchase any and all of its iPath® S&P GSCI® Crude Oil Total Return Index ETNs due August 14, 2036 (CUSIP: 06738C760/ISIN: US06738C7609) (the “Notes” or the “ETNs”) and a solicitation of consents (the “Consent Solicitation”) from holders of the Notes (the “Noteholders”) to the Proposed Amendment (as defined below), subject to applicable offer and distribution restrictions.
 Noteholders who validly tender (and do not validly withdraw) their Notes will be deemed to have consented to the Proposed Amendment under the Consent Solicitation.

-Barclays PLC stock has also gained 3.47% of its value over the past 7 days.
-However, BCS stock has declined by -12.25% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -2.72% and lost -30.82% year-on date.
+Barclays PLC represents 4.04 billion in outstanding shares, while the company has a total market value of $27.79 billion with the latest information.
+BCS stock price has been found in the range of $7.47 to $7.58.

-The market cap for BCS stock reached $27.74 billion, with 4.04 billion shares outstanding and 3.92 billion shares in the current float.
-Compared to the average trading volume of 8.79M shares, BCS reached a trading volume of 7391569 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.85M shares, BCS reached a trading volume of 6614275 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BCS shares is $8.93 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BCS stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.